Miller Trailblazer Engine-Driven Welder/Generators Reduce Fuel Use, Sound

 The Trailblazer 325 EFI with Excel power reduces fuel use by as much as 35 percent, extends runtimes by as much as 50 percent, is up to 68 percent quieter, and is up to 5 in.
 (127 cm) shorter and 108 lbs.
-(49 kg) lighter than previous models, according to the manufacturer.
+(49 kg) lighter than previous models, according to

 Miller Electric Mfg.
 Co. has introduced the new Trailblazer series of engine-driven welder/generators — the Trailblazer 275 and Trailblazer 325.
 Built for general construction, structural steel, maintenance and repair, mobile fabrication, and farm and ranch applications, the new Trailblazer welder/generators offer a number of technologies designed to reduce fuel use by as much as 35 percent, extend runtimes by 50 percent, reduce noise by 68 percent, and provide a smaller and lighter footprint for ease of mobility and more space on work trucks, according to the manufacturer.

 Two technologies anchor these new welder/generators: Smart-Cor technology and Auto-Speed technology.
 Smart-Cor technology provides independent weld and generator power, ensuring no interaction between the welding arc and job site tools such as grinders and chop saws.
 Welder/generators without this capability can cause fluctuations in the welding arc when a load is simultaneously applied to the generator, creating an erratic arc.